-In many cases, this happens to women in the workplace in form of shrewd remarks made by their colleagues or fake rumours about her having a relationship with her superior to gain momentum in her career.
-All these things tend to give women unnecessary stress and judgement despite them working hard to achieve success.
+In many cases, this happens to women in the workplace in form of shrewd remarks made by their colleagues or fake rumors about her having a relationship with her superior to gain momentum in her career.
+All these things tend to give women unnecessary stress and judgment despite them working hard to achieve success.
 Let’s understand this with a fictional scenario based in a corporate.

-Suppose there is a group of men and women working in the software development team of some organisation ABC.
-The team has a male manager who handles and allocate daily tasks for the team and keeps a record of the performance of every employee for annual appraisal.
+Suppose there is a group of men and women working in the software development team of some organization ABC.
+The team has a male manager who handles and allocates daily tasks for the team and keeps a record of the performance of every employee for annual appraisal.
 After a year, the manager promotes a female colleague due to her exceptional performance throughout the year.
-Now, if any other female/male colleague out of respite or jealousy starts spreading a rumour about the promoted woman having an affair with the male manager for the sake of promotion, then it will not only disparage the promoted woman’s hard work and reputation but also demeans the company’s management.
-This scenario will, of course, make the working environment hostile for the woman due to the rumour mongering.
-This rumour mongering may also lead to mocking behaviours towards that woman which could lead to stress and humiliation for her.
+Now, if any other female/male colleague out of respite or jealousy starts spreading a rumor about the promoted woman having an affair with the male manager for the sake of promotion, then it will not only disparage the promoted woman’s hard work and reputation but also demeans the company’s management.
+This scenario will, of course, make the working environment hostile for the woman due to the rumor-mongering.
+This rumor-mongering may also lead to mocking behaviors towards that woman which could lead to stress and humiliation for her.

 Sexual Harassment of Women At Workplace

-Sexual harassment at the workplace includes unwelcome sexual advances, unwanted behaviour, verbal or physical misconduct consisting of sexual behaviour or remarks.
+Sexual harassment of women at workplace act includes unwelcome sexual advances, unwanted behavior, verbal or physical misconduct consisting of sexual behavior or remarks.
 Under section 2(n) of the PoSH Act,

-“Sexual harassment includes unwanted sexually charged behaviour like:
+“Sexual harassment includes unwanted sexually charged behavior like:

-1. A demand or request for sexual favours;
+- A demand or request for sexual favors;

-5. Any other physical, verbal or non-verbal conduct that is sexually coloured and unwelcomed by the victim.“
+- Any other physical, verbal or non-verbal conduct that is sexually colored and unwelcomed by the victim.

-Sexual harassment of women at the workplace can be easily summed up as gender-based discrimination in the working environment that violates the basic fundamental rights of women conferred by the constitution of India under Article 14, 15, and 21.
-Of course, this leads to growth impediment and stressful environment for women in an increasingly competitive scenario where they constantly need to prove their worth compared to men.
-Health and safety issue or reasonable apprehension humiliation at the working environment is also understood as sexual harassment.
-For example, if any gesture of a co-worker created and venomous sexual environment for a female companion then it will be categorised in the workplace sexual harassment.
+Sexual harassment of women at the workplace can be easily summed up as gender-based discrimination in the working environment that violates the basic fundamental rights of women conferred by the constitution of India under Articles 14, 15, and 21.
+Of course, this leads to growth impediments and stressful environments for women in an increasingly competitive scenario where they constantly need to prove their worth compared to men.
+Health and safety issues or reasonable apprehension humiliation in the working environment is also understood as sexual harassment.
+For example, if any gesture of a co-worker created and venomous sexual environment for a female companion then it will be categorized in the workplace sexual harassment.

-Bullying is an unwanted, unreasonable and repeated aggressive behaviour against any individual due to respite or jealousy.
-This includes the use of mockery, physical or verbal threat or a dominating behaviour to display power over others.
-The harm of bullying is considered more psychological than physical and has a long term impact on the mental health of an individual.
-Now, this coincides with the acts of workplaces sexual harassment when the remarks intended for mockery are sexual then it can be punished under the PoSH act.
+Bullying is unwanted, unreasonable, and repeated aggressive behavior against any individual due to respite or jealousy.
+This includes the use of mockery, physical or verbal threat, or dominating behavior to display power over others.
+The harm of bullying is considered more psychological than physical and has a long-term impact on the mental health of an individual.
+Now, this coincides with the acts of workplace sexual harassment when the remarks intended for mockery are sexual then they can be punished under the PoSH act.
 However, not all the acts of workplace bullying are covered under this Act and thus, victims have to understand other legal methods to tackle it.

 Understanding Workplace bullying and its Situation in India

 Bullying is mostly observed in colleges and schools.
-In the workplace, the form of bullying is more subtle and involves psychological intimidation through position in the corporate ladder or prowess at the work.
-Unwanted criticism, misuse of authority, unnecessary exclusion of an individual, insulting or using foul remarks/ rumours to malign someone’s character on their back are the different ways a person can be bullied in the workplace.
-Here, the bully generally doesn’t realise that they are bullying someone or what effect their behaviour is putting on someone’s psychology.
-And this is why giving proper behavioural training to employees and making them aware of the consequences of workplace bullying could tend to this problem effectively.
+In the workplace, the form of bullying is more subtle and involves psychological intimidation through a position on the corporate ladder or prowess at the work.
+Unwanted criticism, misuse of authority, unnecessary exclusion of an individual, insulting or using foul remarks/rumors to malign someone’s character on their back are the different ways a person can be bullied in the workplace.
+Here, the bully generally doesn’t realize that they are bullying someone or what effect their behavior is putting on someone’s psychology.
+And this is why giving proper behavioral training to employees and making them aware of the consequences of workplace bullying could tend to this problem effectively.

 Situation in India to tackle Workplace Bullying

-In our country, there are no specific laws to punish individual committing workplace bullying.
-It is seen as more of a social stigma rather than a criminal offence.
+In our country, there are no specific laws to punish individuals committing workplace bullying.
+It is seen as more of a social stigma rather than a criminal offense.
 However, various issues that come under bullying can be tackled by different sections of the IPC (Indian Penal Code).
 Like Section 323 – voluntarily causing hurt, Section 340- Wrongful confinement, Section 339 – Wrongful restraint, and section 506- criminal intimidation punishment, can be used to tackle workplace bullying.
 Because bullying is generally non-sexual and the harassment is more based on religion, age, power dynamics, or jealousy, it can’t be punished under the PoSH act.
-Although spreading rumours about someone having a sexual affair or disparaging someone character based on sexual nature comes directly under the PoSH act and can be punished under it.
+Although spreading rumors about someone having a sexual affair or disparaging someone’s character based on sexual nature comes directly under the PoSH act and can be punished under it.

 What Deterrents Corporate Organisations Need to Apply

-1. Spread Awareness about forms of Workplace Bullying: Most of the time the complainants are not aware of the PoSH laws and the implications of any unwanted behaviour that could lead to PoSH complaints.
-This is where the tool of awareness can come handy.
-The employers must create awareness amongst its employees regarding internal complaints committee guidelines, the consequences of bullying an employee through sexually coloured remarks, rumours or mockery.
+1. Spread Awareness about forms of Workplace Bullying: Most of the time the complainants are not aware of the PoSH laws and the implications of any unwanted behavior that could lead to PoSH complaints.
+This is where the tool of awareness can come in handy.
+Employers must create awareness amongst their employees regarding internal complaints committee guidelines, the consequences of bullying an employee through sexually colored remarks, rumors or mockery.
 Employees should be properly trained regarding the difference between bullying and acts that fall under the framework of the PoSH act.

 Employees must be encouraged to bring into notice anything undesirable or uncomfortable for them.
 Employers should have access to all the effective measures that can be taken against sexual harassment and workplace bullying.